mthuurne/retroasm/docs/instruction-set.md

 Empty lines terminate blocks.
 Empty lines outside blocks are ignored.
 Trailing whitespace is stripped; this implies that lines containing only whitespace are considered empty lines.

 The `#` character marks the remainder of the line as a comment, which is ignored.
 Lines containing only a comment are not considered empty and therefore do not terminate a block.
+A literal `#` character can be produced by preceding it with a backslash: `\#`.

 Types
 -----